- What is Artificial Intelligence in Logistics?

 - Instance segmentation

 Deep learning led to significant improvements in the quality and speed of the supply chain.
-AI systems can learn from human decisions, copy data from one system to another, fill in the web forms, make judgments, and interact with humans.
-Thus, Artificial Intelligence in Logistics is designed to see things just like humans which allows substituting manual time-consuming repetitive work with automatic machines and reach several times higher performance.
+AI systems can learn from human decisions, copy data from one system to another, fill in web forms, make judgments, and interact with humans.
+Thus, Artificial Intelligence in Logistics are designed see things just like humans which allows substituting manual time-consuming repetitive work with automatic machines and reaching several times higher performance.

 Warehouse management faces challenges of limited space and an increasing amount of transfers at existing manual operations.
-Warehouse businesses can maintain efficiency with the help of robotics and AI.
+Moreover, warehouse businesses can maintain efficiency with the help of robotics and AI.
 Imagine autonomous 4-meter robots that move along the aisles, stop at necessary places and load shelves with goods.
-AI is used to create robots for warehouses which help with:
+We use AI to create robots for warehouses which help with: